killerducky/killerducky.github.io/shogi/study_plan.md

 * Join some of the many Arena tournaments on Lishogi
     * Right now there are few players, so these can be hard for beginners
     * You will probably be matched with many strong opponents
-    * You can also try asking some of the other beginners if they want to bail on the Arena and just play your own games!
+    * You can also try asking some of the other beginners if they want to bail on the Arena and just play your own games.